ten7/handbook.ten7.com/040-our-benefits.md

 If your computer is on the fritz or in need of repair, TEN7 will provide you with a temporary, loaner laptop at our discretion.

 In addition, you'll have access to discounts from the Apple Store through TEN7.
-Contact [@dani](https://ten7.slack.com/team/UKEQ8DH9T) or [@ivan](https://ten7.slack.com/team/U02FLV1A0) in Slack to get signed up.
+Contact [@dani](https://ten7.slack.com/team/UKEQ8DH9T) in Slack to get signed up.

 ## Carbon Offset